Cyber Monday Sales!

 As we mentioned at the beginning, the Skylla is sort of a jack of all trades in the water.
 It’s a stable 11’x33” board but its tapered shape and lightweight construction make it easy to paddle and maintain some decent speed to keep up with your buddies.
 It’s also pretty maneuverable and more than capable of hauling some gear or a human or furry passenger.

-Bottom line-I’d be hard pressed to find something I don’t like about the Skylla and I’d feel confident recommending it to any paddler that wants some touring board performance without having to fight to stay on their feet.
+Bottom line, I’d be hard pressed to find something I don’t like about the Skylla and I’d feel confident recommending it to any paddler that wants some touring board performance without having to fight to stay on their feet.
+It really is one of those boards where I almost don’t need to know anything about you and can feel comfortable saying you will love it.

 As always, we appreciate you taking the time to read through our review of the Skylla by Sea Gods.
 See you on the water!